t1/deployer/README.md

 There's good support for Wildfly in [Ansible](http://docs.ansible.com/ansible/jboss_module.html), [Salt](https://docs.saltstack.com/en/latest/ref/states/all/salt.states.jboss7.html), and [Puppet](https://forge.puppet.com/biemond/wildfly) (to name just a few).
-They are very powerful and can do much more than just this; they can even install the JBoss itself.
+They are very powerful and can do much more than just this; e.g., they can install the JBoss itself.
-And that's exactly the problem I had: Great power comes with great responsibility.
-Too much responsibility for me as a simple developer and operator of JEE applications, working in an environment where the platform and infrastructure is managed by dedicated operations teams.
+And that's exactly the problem _I_ had: Great power comes with great responsibility... too much responsibility for me as a simple developer and operator of JEE applications, working in an environment where the infrastructure and platform is managed by dedicated operations teams, using those other IaC tools.

 As a JEE developer, it also takes some time and dedication to learn those tools... and even more so to add to them.
 I'd rather have a very limited tool, that's easy to understand and does only what I want it to do...